Identification of a Kalman filter: consistency of local solutions: Numerical Examples

 \section{Numerical Examples}

-In this section, we illustrate the results of Section \ref{section-consistency-local} with three examples.
+In this section, we illustrate the results of Section~\ref{section-consistency-local} with three examples.
 First, a one-dimensional toy system allows us to visualize the objective function and its limit.
 Second, a two-state system reveals the optimization landscape when several initial guesses are used.
 Finally, a more realistic multi-output system highlights the consistency of the estimates.
 All experiments are reproducible using the code accompanying this paper\footnotemark.

-\myparagraph{A one-dimensional illustrative example.} To visualize asymptotic unimodality, we consider a single-state system with known scalars $A, C \in \R$, and we generate data from \eqref{eq-system} with a scalar Kalman gain $\K^\star \in \R$ and Gaussian innovations.
-The objective function $V_N(\K)$ in \eqref{eq-PEM} is evaluated for different values of $N$ using the weighting $W = 1$.
+\myparagraph{A one-dimensional illustrative example.} To visualize asymptotic unimodality, we consider a single-state system with known scalars $A, C \in \R$, and we generate data from~\eqref{eq-system} with a scalar Kalman gain $\K^\star \in \R$ and Gaussian innovations.
+The objective function $V_N(\K)$ in~\eqref{eq-PEM} is evaluated for different values of $N$ using the weighting $W = 1$.

-Figure \ref{fig-objective-function} shows $V_N(\K)$ for three values of $N$, together with its limit $\bar{V}(\K)$.
+Figure~\ref{fig-objective-function} shows $V_N(\K)$ for three values of $N$, together with its limit $\bar{V}(\K)$.
 The shaded region indicates gains $\K$ for which $A-\K C$ is unstable (i.e. $\abs{A-\K C}\geq 1$ here).
 For small $N$, several local minima are visible, even in this simple setting.
 As $N$ increases, these spurious minima disappear and $V_N(\K)$ becomes unimodal, with its minimizer approaching the true gain $\K^\star$.

-\myparagraph{A two-state example.} We next study a system with two states and a single measurement.
+\myparagraph{A two-state example with scalar measurements.} We next study a system with two states and scalar measurements.
 The underlying continuous-time dynamics describe a particle subject to linear friction and a random piecewise-constant force: